matthewbasil/homeschooling/README.md

 # homeschooling

 In this repository I will put anything I make while homeschooling my kids which seems potentially useful to others.
-It took us a lot of research to assemble a curriculum, so I will keep notes on what we do (and what we find to work and not work).
+I also, I have no idea if anything we are doing is a good idea at all, but I figured I would document it in case it turns out to work, for use with my younger kids when the time comes even if it benefits no one else.

 ## Math